A slice of Princess Diana's wedding cake goes up for auction | ExBulletin

-The piece of cake was given to Moyra Smith, who worked at Clarence House for the Queen Mother, the auctioneer said, adding that it appeared to be from one of the cakes sent to staff.
+It originally belonged to Moyra Smith, who worked for the Queen Mother, and auctioneers believe it must have been sent to Clarence House staff to take advantage of it.
+In 2008, Smith’s family sold the cake to Dominic Winter Auctioneers.

-The 40-year-old slice, which was wrapped in plastic wrap in an old cake pan, was sold to Dominic Winter Auctioneers in 2008 on behalf of Smith’s family.
+Most 40 year old cakes would be in poor condition, but this one appears to have been well preserved in cling film, placed on a cardboard / foil base, and stored in an old cake pan.

-The auctioneer said it “appears to be in exactly the same good condition as when it was originally sold, but we do not recommend eating it”.
+“It appears to be in exactly the same good condition as when it was originally sold, but we do not recommend eating it, and the royal letter and commemorative beer bottle that came with the lot are not present,” says the auction list.

-The list also includes printed ceremonial and service order programs for the wedding, which has attracted an estimated global television audience of over 700 million people.
-It also includes a memorial royal wedding breakfast program.
+Still, the auctioneers are adding a few more royal memorabilia to make up for missing items: a printed program for the ceremony at St Paul’s Cathedral and a program for the royal wedding breakfast at Buckingham Palace.

-The auction takes place on August 11.
-The slice of cake should cost at least 200 pounds, or $ 278.
+The ornate cake weighs 28 ounces and the white frosting is decorated with the royal coat of arms, a leaf spray and a small silver horseshoe.

 Sources